What we access

 What we do with it

 We use the calendar data exclusively to compute when to schedule a local browser alarm.
-The alarm fires 60 seconds before a Google Meet starts.
+The alarm fires 60 seconds before a video meeting starts (Google Meet, Zoom, or Microsoft Teams).
 All computation occurs inside your browser using Chrome's built-in alarms API.
-No data is sent to any external server.
+The meeting title and platform are displayed in the Chrome notification and, while the ring is playing, in the extension's floating alert popup window.
+Join opens the invite URL from your calendar event in a new browser tab — the extension does not connect to Zoom, Microsoft, or Meet servers directly.

 What we do not do with it